gargroh/react-table-plugins/docs/useExportData.md

 - `exportData: Function(fileType: string, all: boolean)`
   - This function is used to initiate downloading of data
   - Parameter `all` defined whether you want to download full data or current view only.
-    - `Current view` considers sorted, filtered data that is currenlty visible to user.
+    - `Current view` considers sorted, filtered data that is currently visible to user.

 ### Column Properties